brandonyach/smartabasepy/smartabasepy/README.md

 # smartabasepy
-A Python wrapper for the Teamworks AMS API.
-Work in progress—stay tuned!
+A Python wrapper for the Teamworks AMS (Athlete Management System) API.
+Work in progress — stay tuned!

 ## Installation
 ```bash